Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: BARRIER FUNCTION CONSTRUCTION

 Second, let $\gamma:\mathcal{D}\ra U$ be a \emph{nominal evading maneuver}.
 Section \ref{sec_closed_form} discusses specific examples of $\gamma$ for the UAV collision avoidance problem.
 For now, assuming $\gamma$ has been selected, let

 be a candidate ZCBF where $\hat{x}$ and $\dot{\hat{x}}$ are given by

+For ease of notation, we will omit the time dependencies whenever the time is clear from the context.
+We assume in this paper that the solution (\ref{eq_h_int}) is well defined and contained in $\mathcal{D}$ for all $\tau \ge 0$ so that $\rho(\hat{x}(\tau))$ is well defined.
 This choice of a candidate ZCBF $h$ is motivated by the fact that in (\ref{eq_h}), $h$ measures how close the state will get to the boundary of the safe set assuming $\gamma$ is used as the control input for all future time.
-We first establish sufficient conditions under which $h$ is differentiable.
-To do this, we assume that $h$ has a unique $x$ minimizer.
-In other words, there is a unique $x_{\min}\in \mathcal{D}$ such that $h(x) = \rho(x_{\min})$ where $x_{\min} = \hat{x}(t + \tau)$ for at least one $\tau \ge 0$.
-See the appendix for the proof.

-\begin{theorem} Assume $h$ is defined in (\ref{eq_h}) and is constructed from $\rho:\mathcal{D}\ra\R$ and $\gamma:\mathcal{D}\ra U$.
-Let $h$ have a unique $x$ minimizer for all $x\in \mathcal{D}$, $\rho$ be continuously differentiable, and $\gamma$ be such that $f(x) + g(x)\gamma(x)$ is continuously differentiable.
-Then $h$ is continuously differentiable. \end{theorem} \begin{remark} For cases where the candidate ZCBF $h$ has multiple $x$ minima at $x_{\min_1},\ldots,x_{\min_l}$ for some integer $l > 1$, the derivative will not necessarily be smooth.
-See \cite{glotfelter2017nonsmooth} for handling this case. \end{remark}

-In Section \ref{sec_motivating_example} we saw that we could not use the Euclidean distance for a ZCBF because when a candidate ZCBF $h$ is defined as in (\ref{eq_euclidean_h}), $K_h$ could be empty even though $h$ was non-negative.
-In other words, $h$ could be non-negative but there was no control input available to keep the system safe.
+In Section \ref{sec_motivating_example} we saw that we could not use the Euclidean distance for a ZCBF because when a candidate ZCBF $h$ is defined as in (\ref{eq_euclidean_h}), $K(x)$ could be empty for some $x\in\mathcal{D}$.
+In other words, although $x\in\mathcal{D}$ there was no control input available to keep the system safe.
 With $h$ defined in (\ref{eq_h}), this problem is alleviated.